springfall2008/batpred/README.md

   - set_reserve_enable - When true the reserve % will be set to the same as the SOC target % during charging windows and back to the minimum outside these windows
   - set_reserve_notify - When true notification will be sent about reserve % changes
   - set_reserve_min - Must be set to your minimum soc % for your system, the default is 4%.
 Do not set to zero if this is not allowed (most systems have a non-zero minimum)

+  - iboost_enable - When True enables a model of a solar divertor which takes excess energy and diverts it to hot water rather than the battery or exporting
+  - iboost_max_power - Set to the maximum power in Watts that the divertor can use - default 2400
+  - iboost_min_power - Set to the minimum power in Watts that the divertor can use - default 500
+  - iboost_min_soc - Sets minimum home battery % for which iBoost will enable on - default 0
+  - iboost_max - Sets the maximum kwH of energy the diverter will use in a day

   - debug_enable - option to print lots of debug messages